Marc-Roig/AlphaBot/README.md

     - [ ] User
     - [ ] Scheduled Booking
     - [ ] Telegram User
+- [ ] Add release notes message to telegram users
+- [ ] Add how it works notes for new users

 ## 🔖 Release 0.4.0
 - [ ] Reminder of today and 4 days scheduling bookings every morning (4 days) with a button to disable this message
 - [ ] Create user command to ask for booking validation